 Only available for purchase via the company’s website.

-I just recently tried Innersense (after a reader friend recommended it).
 I’ve been so impressed with this shampoo.
 I have yet to try the conditioner, but I’m sure it’s just as good.
 The shampoo has a vibrant citrusy scent–which I absolutely love– and it’s super hydrating.
 Innersense makes different types of shampoo based on hair type–color treated, dry, fine to normal.
 I’m currently using the Pure Harmony Hair Bath (shampoo).
-The company also makes styling products, which I’ve been told are fantastic.
 Price: $28 for 10 fluid ounces

 Take a short survey (hair type, styling preference, etc.) on the company’s website to find the Innersense products that will work best for your hair.

-Only available for purchase via the company’s website.
+Only available for purchase via the company’s website or an online store (like The Detox Market).
 Some of the products are available on Amazon with prime shipping.
 Although buying through Amazon will cost an extra $2.

 BeautyCounter makes a wide array of beauty and skincare products.
 I’m not a fan of everything BeautyCounter makes, but I love the shampoo and conditioner.
 I’ve only tried the Daily Shampoo and Conditioner, which clean, hydrate, and leave my hair with a bouncy look and feel.
+This is my second favorite shampoo and conditioner.
+This brand and True Botanicals are definitely what I consider to be the best of the best in “green” beauty shampoo and conditioner.
 Price: $23 for 10 fluid ounces (Daily Shampoo and Conditioner)

 Multiple shampoos and conditioners based on your hair need: Smooth and Control, Volume and Shape, Daily, etc. Including a product line for children.